How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 • Oat milk contains about 50 calories

-You can learn more about the energy content of various trendy drinks in my guide to plant-based milk.
+You can learn more about the energy content of various popular coffee drinks in my guide to non-dairy milk.

 How to Make a Cappuccino at Home